-Prefectural governments monitor and collect the catch information from regional fisheries (including artisanal fisheries, set nets and other small fisheries) at least every month (daily reporting when more than 1 tons of PBF is harvested) and submit the data to the Japan Fisheries Information Service Center (JAFIC).
+Prefectural governments monitor and collect the catch information from regional fisheries (including artisanal fisheries, set nets and other small fisheries) at least every month and submit the data to the Japan Fisheries Information Service Center (JAFIC).
 The Japanese Fisheries Agency (JFA) monitors the data.
+JFA amended the Fisheries Law in 2024 and catch information of large fish must be reported within 3 days after landing from 1st April 2026.